 The Swiss health care system is highly decentralized, divided among three levels of the government: the federal level, that of the respective cantons, and the municipal level.
 As health care insurance is mandatory for every citizen, coverage is universal.
-According to the Swiss Federal Office for statistics (Bundesamt für Statistik 2022) there are 276 Hospitals in Switzerland as of 2021; 104 are classified as general hospitals and 172 as specialized hospitals.
+According to the Swiss Federal Office for statistics (Bundesamt für Statistik 2023) there are 278 Hospitals in Switzerland as of 2022; 101 are classified as general hospitals and 177 as specialized hospitals.

-The BAG publishes standardized mortality ratios for each hospital, which are used as hospital quality metrics for the Swiss national ranking.
-Up until the end of 2022, the most recent data available was from 2020.
+The BAG publishes standardized mortality ratios for each hospital, which are used as a part of the hospital quality metrics for the Swiss national ranking.
+Up until the end of 2023, the most recent data available was from 2021.
 The mortality rates are risk-adjusted by age and sex.